How to take care of yourself to make dealing with stress easier

 5. Eat Healthy Food

-Stress can disrupt your sleep patterns, energy levels and immunity.
+Stress can disrupt your sleep patterns, energy levels, and immunity.
 Making sure you sleep as much as you can during times of stress is a necessary part of self-care.
-Going to bed earlier in the evening (around 9 or 10) is ideal for deep sleep, while maintaining a strict schedule of 7-9 hours of rest can help your body to recuperate so you’re prepared to handle daily stresses with ease.
+Going to bed earlier in the evening (around 9 or 10) is ideal for deep sleep while maintaining a strict schedule of 7-9 hours of rest can help your body to recuperate so you’re prepared to handle daily stresses with ease.
+A product like Enhanced Collagen Relax

 7. Take "Me Time"

-Last but not least, remember to take “me time”.
+Remember to take “me time”.
 Personal time is all about you, and that can be anything you want.
 Maybe relaxation means taking a warm bath, reading a book or heading outside for a walk.
 Taking the time to do the things that make you feel calm are important.
 Prioritizing your needs isn’t selfish.
-If you feel fulfilled you’ll likely be able to complete your other work, or help those you care about more efficiently because you’ll be a happier person.
+If you feel fulfilled you’ll likely be able to complete your other work or help those you care about more efficiently because you’ll be a happier person.